litalbarkai/open-redatam/rpkg/cran-comments.md

 * This is a new release.
 * It requires C++17 because of the underlying library.
 * By the end of the year we can rewrite this in C++11.
+* This fixes an abolute path problem on Windows